 The Great Mosque of Algiers was also one of MSR-Electronic’s largest projects in 2020.

-In underground garages, tunnels and parking halls, worldwide guidelines apply to monitor exhaust gases with gas sensors.
-In a 1st step, the ventilation system is ramped up, and if this does not sufficiently reduce the concentration of pollutants, optical and acoustic signalling devices warn in order to evacuate the room.
+In underground garages, tunnels and parking halls, worldwide guidelines apply for safe gas monitoring of exhaust gases with gas sensors.
+First, the ventilation system is ramped up.
+If this does not sufficiently reduce the concentration of pollutants, optical and acoustic signaling devices warn to evacuate the room.

 CO exhaust gases from petrol engines